14-yama/annals-of-the-world/docs/guidelines/relations_vocabulary.md

 - COMMENTS_ON → COMMENTATES_ON (use COMMENTATES_ON)
 - SPREADS_VIA → DIFFUSES (use DIFFUSES)
 - DELIVERS → PROMULGATES or CANONIZES (prefer PROMULGATES for law publication; CANONIZES for status)
+ - PERFORMS → PARTICIPATES_IN (use PARTICIPATES_IN for event instances) or OBSERVES (for ongoing practice)
+ - OFFICIATES → PRESIDES_OVER or LEADS (use PRESIDES_OVER for procedural chairing; LEADS for directing)
+ - CELEBRATES → PARTICIPATES_IN (event instance) or OBSERVES (feast as practice)
+ - CONSECRATES → DEDICATES (use DEDICATES; include note if sacral consecration)

 ## 5. Deprecation & Synonym Policy
 - If two verbs overlap >70% in intended use, mark one DEPRECATED in this file; reject new edges using it.